j4ustin/go-plaid/README.md

 # go-plaid
-An alternative golang lib for plaid.com
+Go bindings for the (new) Plaid api

 Docs: https://plaid.com/docs/api